Photo of Herb Conaway courtesy of New Jersey Legislature.

 The son of a teacher and nurse, Conaway has lived in Burlington County his entire life.
 He said he has been indelibly shaped by the service of his parents and community during his formative years.

-Conaway said in his campaign biography that he wanted to find a way to serve the community from a young age and pursued an education in medicine after graduating from high school. received his bachelor’s degree from Princeton University, a medical degree from Jefferson Medical College and a law degree from Rutgers University Camden.
+Conaway said in his campaign biography that he wanted to find a way to serve the community from a young age and pursued an education in medicine after graduating from high school.
+He received his bachelor’s degree from Princeton University, a medical degree from Jefferson Medical College and a law degree from Rutgers University Camden.

 After graduating, Conaway joined the Air Force, becoming a captain in the Medical Corps at McGuire Air Force Base.
-While at the base over four years, he served as general medical officer and rose to assistant director of the primary care clinic.
+While at the base for over four years, he served as a general medical officer and rose to assistant director of the primary care clinic.

 Following his internal medicine residency, Dr. Conaway began practice in primary care settings before moving on to work as a clinical professor in an inner-city, community hospital teaching the next generation of physicians.